-Standards-based, STEM-focused Middle School Physical Science Teacher Guide designed by educators and curriculum experts for both new and experienced teachers.
+Our standards-based, STEM-focused Middle School Physical Science Teacher Guide was designed by educators and curriculum experts for both new and experienced teachers.
 The core lab activities engage students as they collect real-time data, make predictions, use critical thinking, and build vocabulary skills with key term challenges.
 Students get practice for standardized exams with multiple choice question.

 The guide contains 23 physical science experiments and includes assessments, as well as flash drive with teacher tips, the full teacher edition, and an editable MS Word version of student handouts.